 At first I was just thinking that we had simply encountered a few tall people so I thought nothing of it, until I started to realize that they were everywhere we’d go.

-Me and Marla didn’t turn heads in London because I was basically the norm there.
+Marla and I didn’t turn heads in London because I was basically the norm there.
 It was an interesting turn of events, something that I didn’t expect.

 Hair and There

 Something that we casually noticed just recently is that nobody seems to have interesting colored hair or highlights in London or Paris and in London specifically no guys have long hair.
-Marla with her red streaks, is one of, if not the, only one walking around town.
+Marla with her red streaks, is one of the only ones walking around town.

 You’d think people would notice it, yet no one does.